Develop a Financial Plan

-Private Insurance.
-If you are unemployed and you do not have coverage, you should look for the highest level of coverage that you can afford.
+If you are unemployed and you do not have coverage, you may be able to to purchase a private insurance policy.
+You should look for the highest level of coverage that you can afford.

 If you are disabled but too young to qualify for Social Security, you may be eligible to receive Social Security Disability.